Milestones and Next Steps

 October 2012: The San Bernardino County Board of Supervisors voted to approve the final GMMMP for the Project.
 The County is a Responsible Agency in the CEQA review process as the local government entity responsible for oversight over groundwater resources in the Cadiz Valley.
 In addition to approving the GMMMP, the County adopted certain findings under CEQA and became the first Responsible Agency to take an approving action pursuant to the certified EIR.

-The Company is now working to complete purchase arrangements with other Project participants, finalize construction design, bidding and financing and move ahead to the construction phase.
+The Company must complete purchase arrangements with Project participants, finalize construction design, bidding and financing and move ahead to the construction phase.

 To learn more about the Project, click on the links below: